AyrtonStout/Bamboo/README.txt

--Critical hits now have a shaking effect on the combat text -Characters are now able to miss with a base miss chance of 15% -Missed attacks are reflected in white text
+-Critical hits now have a shaking effect on the combat text -Characters are now able to miss with a base miss chance of 15% -Missed attacks are reflected in white text -Characters that are dead now stay drawn dead at the start of a new battle -Dead party members no longer receive XP

 v0.36
 -Player can now target their own party members for attacks